Cooking in a wood-fired cob oven is equal parts art and science. In this article, we’ll cover the basics of wood-fired cob oven cooking.

 When we’re doing a longer cook where we keep a small fire going in the back of the oven while we cook, we’ll use our “best” wood.
 This means wood from pecan, peach, apple, hickory trees, etc., which offer up some amazing flavors to infuse your food with.

-Step 4: Is It Hot Enough To Start Cooking? – Over time and with repeated uses, you’ll develop your own intuition about how hot the oven is, when it’s time to start cooking, and whether it’s time to put the next food item in.
-We also highly recommend that you use a laser thermometer, especially if you want to be more exact in your methods – here’s the one we use.
-A couple of other things you can see or do to help develop your intuition:
+As mentioned above, we also highly recommend that you use a laser thermometer, especially if you want to be more exact in your methods – here’s the one we use.
+A couple of other things you can see or do to help develop your wood-fired cook’s intuition:

 - The black soot on the inside roof of the oven will completely burn off at around 600°F. If you’re doing a single bake or a quick single meal cook, this is as hot as you’ll need the oven to get.
 However, if you’re planning to do a longer, 1+ hour bake/cook, you’ll want to keep the fire going for another 45-60 minutes to get more heat in your oven.